Citizenry/platform/docs/tech-stack/architecture.md

 ### API

 The REST API provides all data access.
-This provides for the main Ushahidi user interface, but also any external services and partners that need to access data.
+This provides for the main StreetSignal user interface, but also any external services and partners that need to access data.

 The API layer consists of a core application (models, usecases, etc) and a delivery layer (routing and controllers).
 The core application is pure object-oriented PHP and the delivery mechanism is a PHP application built using the Kohana Framework.